AsadShibli/openpose/README.md

-# Video Landmark Detection using Python and MediaPipe
+# Video and Webcam Landmark Detection with MediaPipe

-This project aims to detect facial, hand, and body landmarks in videos using Python and the MediaPipe library.
-It provides a convenient way to analyze multiple videos for key landmarks, enhancing understanding of facial expressions, hand gestures, and body postures.
+This repository contains two Python scripts for detecting facial, hand, and body landmarks using the MediaPipe library.
+The scripts can be used to process videos or webcam feeds, providing annotated visualizations of detected landmarks.

+## Files

+### openpose.py

+This script processes videos stored in the `vid` folder and generates annotated videos in the `output` folder.
+Each processed video will have facial, hand, and body landmarks overlaid on the frames.

+### openpose(webcam).py

+This script captures webcam feed and displays real-time annotations of facial, hand, and body landmarks.
+Users can interactively view the landmarks detected by the script.

-## Features
+## Usage

-- Detects facial keypoints, hand gestures, and body poses.
-- Supports the upload and analysis of multiple videos.
-- Utilizes the MediaPipe library for accurate landmark detection.
-- Provides insights into landmark data across various videos.
-- Easy-to-use Python script for landmark detection.
+1. **Video Processing (openpose.py):**
+    - Place the videos you want to process in the `vid` folder.
+    - Run the `openpose.py` script.
+    - Annotated videos will be saved in the `output` folder.

+2. **Webcam Feed (openpose(webcam).py):**
+    - Run the `openpose(webcam).py` script.
+    - The webcam feed will display real-time annotations of facial, hand, and body landmarks.
+    - Press 'q' to quit the application.

 ## Requirements